-Posted October 26, 2015 in Breast Augmentation
+Posted October 26, 2018 in Revision Breast Augmentation

 What Is Symmastia?

 Commonly referred to as a “uniboob” or “bread loafing,” symmastia is a condition in which the breasts fuse into one breast instead of two separate breasts.
 This is due to too much excess breast tissue having been removed from the cleavage area.

 If your implants were placed beneath the pectoral muscle, this could cause your skin and the pectoral muscle to pull away from the sternum.
 The typical symptoms of symmastia are pain, discomfort, and visible distortion of the breasts.
 Some of the causes of symmastia may include:

 - Breast implants are too large or wide for the patient’s body frame

 - Implants are placed too close to the center line of the chest